CourtneyFuentes/HospitalDriveBy/README.md

 The technologies and resources we used:
 Godot,
-Photoshop to create the background image,
-Ogg Vorbis file for background music used from patrickdearteaga.com
+Photoshop to create the background image, Piksel to create the sprites, Ogg Vorbis file for background music used from patrickdearteaga.com

 This is the objective of the game: